datanav/docs/best-practice.rst

 Raw input
 ^^^^^^^^^

 When reading data into Sesam it is best practice to copy it and not start changing it.
 This way we have a dataset which is identical or close to identical to the source data.
-It is, however, common practice to add namespaced identifire on the source pipe to keep track of where the data comes from.
+It is, however, common practice to add namespaced identifiers on the source pipe to keep track of where the data comes from.

 Benefits: